FUB-HCC/seminar_critical-social-media-analysis/README.md

+We will iteratively build up a [website](https://simonsimson.github.io/criticalsocialmedia/) for the course.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/simonsimson/criticalsocialmedia/edit/master/README.md) to maintain and preview the content for your website in Markdown files.